 Another important benefit of increasing your total number of demand sources will be an increased fill rate.
 The more sources you have bidding on each ad request, the more likely that slot is to be filled.

-In order to run, header bidding integration requires a script that will not only put your available ad placement out there but will collect bids and data from demand sources.
+In order to run, header bidding implementation requires a script that will not only put your available ad placements out there but will collect bids and data from multiple demand partners.

-You can obtain this script through one of three approaches:
+You can obtain a header bidding wrapper one of three ways:

 Another important thing to keep in mind is that there are bidders who are not available through the Prebid server, most particularly Amazon and its Transparent Ad Marketplace.
 Publishers looking to tap into all of these demand sources, and the multiple ad exchanges they allow access to, in order to maximize revenue have to consider adding additional ad tech to handle both Prebid and Amazon TAM.